Now that we know how to use the basics of Vault, it is important to understand

 auth/ in their path.
 So the GitHub auth method we just

 vault auth enable -path=my-github github Success!
 Enabled github auth method at: my-github/

 This would make the GitHub auth method accessible at

 auth/my-github.
 You can

 vault path-help to learn more about the paths.

 Each auth method has different configuration options, so please see the documentation for the full details.
 In this case, the minimal set of configuration is to map teams to policies.

-With the GitHub auth method enabled, we next tell it what organization users must be a part of, and map a team to a policy:
+With the GitHub auth method enabled, we next tell it which organization users must be a part of.

 vault auth list command will list all enabled auth methods.
 To learn more